 - MateBook X Pro vs. Dell XPS 13

 The keyboards are different between the two devices.
-Huawei’s MateBook 13 comes with an edge-to-edge keyboard with a total of travel of 1.2mm, but Apple’s MacBook Air sports the third generation butterfly keyboard from the most recent 2018 MacBook Pro.
-Some may like the Matebook 13 for its better travel space between keys, as we’ve found that the MacBook Air 2018 is a bit too shallow when typing.
+Apple’s MacBook Air sports the third-generation butterfly keyboard from the 2018 MacBook Pro.
+Huawei’s MateBook 13 features an edge-to-edge keyboard with a total key travel of 1.2mm, which some may like for its better travel space between keys.
+We found the MacBook Air keys to be a bit too shallow when typing.

-Finally, both the MacBook Air and the MateBook 13 are sporting fingerprint readers.
-Apple includes a TouchID sensor on the top right corner of the keyboard deck, and Huawei includes a sensor on the power button.
+Finally, both the MacBook Air and the MateBook 13 sport fingerprint readers on the power button.
+On the MacBook Air, it’s in the top right corner parked next to the F12 key within the keyboard.
+On the MateBook 13, it’s located in the top right corner outside the keyboard area.
 Both make for quick and accurate logins, without the need to fiddle with passwords, but Apple’s is the more reliable and responsive overall.

-The base model of the MacBook Air starts at $1,200 and comes with the 8th generation 1.6GHz dual-core Intel Core i5 Y-series processor.
-This doesn’t pack as much power as what is seen with the Huawei MateBook 13, and we found that it was a bit sluggish for more demanding tasks like watching videos on a secondary 4K monitor.
+The base model of the 2018 MacBook Air comes with the 8th generation 1.6GHz dual-core Intel Core i5 Y-series processor.
+This doesn’t pack as much power as the chip in the MateBook 13, and we found that it was a bit sluggish for more demanding tasks like watching videos on a secondary 4K monitor.
 Also, Apple’s MacBook Air doesn’t come with an option for dedicated graphics like the MateBook 13.

-When comparing the performance of these two thin and light laptops, the MateBook 13’s significantly more powerful CPU and optional discrete GPU are major difference-makers.
+When comparing their performance, the MateBook 13’s more powerful CPU and optional discrete GPU are major difference-makers.
 In our benchmarks, the Huawei was significantly faster in every test we threw at each machine.

-According to our colorimeter, Huawei screen was slightly less bright at 234 nits than than the 291 that we experienced on the MacBook Air.
-In addition, while the MacBook Air had a wider color gamut and more accurate colors, it exhibited less than half the contrast of the MateBook 13.
+According to our colorimeter, the MateBook’s screen was slightly less bright at 234 nits than the MacBook Air’s tested 291 nits.
+And while the MacBook Air had a wider color gamut and more accurate colors, it exhibited less than half the contrast of the MateBook 13.

-Coming down to portability, there is a small difference between MateBook and MacBook Air.
+Coming down to portability, there is a small difference between the two.
 As mentioned earlier, both are thin and light, but the MateBook 13 is a bit heavier.
 It comes in at 2.82 pounds on the unit with integrated graphics, and 2.86 pounds on the unit with the discrete GPU.
 That’s a bit more than the MacBook Air, which comes in at 2.75 pounds.

-Elsewhere, with ports and connectivity, the two laptops are on similar footing.
-You’ll find the MacBook Air comes with two Thunderbolt 3 USB-C ports, and the MateBook 13 has two USB-C ports.
+Elsewhere, with ports and connectivity, the two laptops are on a similar footing.
+You’ll find the MacBook Air comes with two USB-C ports with Thunderbolt 3 while the MateBook 13 has two USB-C ports without Thunderbolt.
 Dongles will be needed in both cases, but unlike Apple, Huawei includes a dongle in the box, expanding connectivity to VGA, HDMI, and traditional USB-A.

 This one’s close.
-On one hand, the MateBook 13 is a more powerful device and comes in at cheaper starting price of $1,000.
-That has its own sense of appeal.
+On one hand, the MateBook 13 is a more powerful device with its own sense of appeal.
 However, the MacBook Air is the overall better device.
 It’s not for those who need a workhorse, but it’s longer battery life, better build quality, Thunderbolt 3 support, and better touchpad make for a better overall laptop experience.